is-a-dev/team-docs/pr-review.md

 ❌ `"CNAME": "https://example.com/", "TXT": [ "TXT record 1", "TXT record 2" ]` is invalid as the `TXT` record must be a string and not an array.

 ✅ `"URL": "https://example.com/", "MX": [ "mx1.example.com", "mx2.example.com" ]` is valid as it only contains `URL` and `MX` records.

+---

+### Sub-sub domains
+Make sure that any sub-sub-domain registered is owned by the user handling the subdomain.
+Example - If someone is trying to register `blog.example.is-a.dev`, make sure that `example.is-a.dev` is owned by the same user.